irokhes/GiledRosedExpands/README.md

 -----------
 Due the low complexity of this code I haven't added a service layer that wouldn't add much benefits at this point of development.

 The same reason applies to not make DB calls async, there are no expensive DB calls.
-Performing an async operation is vastly more complicated than performing a sync operation.
+Performing an async operation is vastly more complicated than performing a sync operation (in terms of what happens behind the scenes).

 Data format
 -----------